Seville Audio guided walking tour 3h20 and 28 audio commentaries

 22

 See on your left, the old tower that makes the corner.
 It would almost go unnoticed!
-Yet it is one DE the remains of the fortress built by the Almohads around the old city center in the mid-12th century.
+Yet it is one of the remains of the fortress built by the Almohads around the old city center in the mid-12th century.

 23